framsouza/gathering-cloudsql-metrics/README.md

 # Gathering Google Cloud SQL metrics

-This code will connect to the Cloud Monitoring API, gather the metrics from Google Cloud SQL and send it to a Cloud Pub/Sub, right now, the metrics that are being collected are:
+This code will connect to the Cloud Monitoring API, gather the metrics from Google Cloud SQL and send it to a Cloud Pub/Sub.
+This function executes each 60 seconds, right now, the metrics that are being collected are:

 - disk utilization
 - memory utilization